trifonov-tema/airflow-etcd-playground/README.md

 Distributed systems use etcd as a consistent key-value store for configuration management, service discovery, and coordinating distributed work.<p>

-Status of this RnD work is PoC.
+#### Status of this RnD work is PoC.

-###### Looks like etcd and watcher needs to be in the separate environment to make it possible to other teams to work with it.
+###### And looks like etcd and watcher needs to be in the separate environment to make it possible to other teams to work with it.
 For example, adding dependencies.

 ***
 ## Code description: